There are many ways to get to and from the IEP building and home.

 Parking is enforced from 7am-5pm daily.
-If you park without a permit or if you park in the incorrect parking section, you will have to pay a fine ranging from $10 to $250 depending on where you parked.
+If you park without a permit or if you park in the incorrect parking section, you will have to pay a fine that varies depending on where you parked.
 Parking permits must be purchased at the Transportation Office.

 NC State Buses

 NC State offers a free system of bus transportation for all students called the WolfLine.
 Buses are red, white, and black with the Wolfline logo lettering.
 You do not need to show your ID card to ride the bus.
 Wolfline buses follow 11 specific routes and make regular stops at places designated at Wolfline stops.
 These buses run all days and evenings that classes are in session.

 If you ever leave something behind on a Wolfline bus, please call 919-861-6960 for assistance.

 NC State football and basketball games are played near campus at the PNC Arena.
 The Red Terror bus is a great transportation option to get to and from these games.
 You will find that football and basketball games are extremely popular with NC State students and parking near the stadium is limited.

 Regional Bus Services

 The Triangle area (Raleigh/Durham/Chapel Hill) has many interesting and fun places to explore Public transportation in the area is convenient and inexpensive.
 NC students can obtain a $5 pass (GoPass) each semester for the public transportation system.

 Triangle Transit Route 100 offers direct service between downtown Raleigh, the NC State campus and RDU Airport.
 Please note that this bus does not run on Sundays.